disneystreaming/alloy/README.md

 }
 ```

+#### alloy#urlFormName

+url-form data equivalent of `xmlName`.
 Changes the serialized url-form data key of a structure, union, or member.

-#### alloy.urlFormName

 ```smithy
 structure User {